azzamsa/awesome-cl-software/README.md

 ### Development Tools

 - [Cepl](https://github.com/cbaggers/cepl) - Code Evaluate Play Loop.
 [2-clause BSD].
+- [Nix-lisp](https://github.com/ebzzry/nix-lisp) - A simple Nixpkgs and NixOS helper.
+[No License Specified].
 - [Sbcl-shell](https://github.com/dbjergaard/sbcl-shell) - A command shell.
 [No License Specified].
+- [Sluglisp](https://github.com/ahungry/sluglisp) - Like Quicklisp, only slower (a web GUI based Quicklisp for searching the projects).
+[No License Specified]
-- [Nix-lisp](https://github.com/ebzzry/nix-lisp) - A simple Nixpkgs and NixOS helper.
-[No License Specified].
+- [Quickdocs](http://quickdocs.org/) - Ready and Up-to-Date Documentation for All Common Lisp Projects.
+[No License Specified]

 #### Databases

 - [AllegroGraph](https://franz.com/agraph/allegrograph/) - A modern, high-performance, persistent graph database.
 - [LambdaLite](https://github.com/Wukix/LambdaLite) - A functional, relational database in about 250 lines of Common Lisp.
 [MIT].
 - [Pgchart](https://github.com/dimitri/pgcharts) - A self-contained web application that takes as input an SQL query text and outputs its data as a chart.
-- [Pgloader](https://github.com/dimitri/pgloader/) - A data loading tool for PostgreSQL.
-Re-written from Python for a 30x speed gain ([blog post](http://tapoueh.org/blog/2014/05/14-pgloader-got-faster.html)).
+[No License Specified]
+- [Pgloader](https://github.com/dimitri/pgloader/) - Migrate to PostgreSQL in a single command!.
+[PostgreSQL License]

 #### IDE